-Former Secretary of State Hillary Clinton to be deposed on orders given by a Federal Judge for the first time in relation with her use of a private email account during her State Department tenure.
+Former Secretary of State Hillary Clinton to be deposed on orders given by a Federal Judge for the first time in relation to her use of a private email account during her State Department tenure.

 According to United States of America District Court Royce Lamberth, Hillary Clinton’s sworn written answers were “incomplete, unhelpful, or cursory,” hence the deposition.